Read River of January for the story behind the pictures.

 gailchumbley@gmail.com

-Organizing could be particularly lethal.
-Union backers were threatened, assaulted, and eventually blacklisted, meaning no one else would hire them.
-It didn’t help that the general public bought into “The Gospel of Wealth,” a secular-sacred creed that insisted the rich were chosen by by God, and entitled to lord over the working class. equating laborers as no more than a cheap commodity, a disposable cog in the wheel of production.
+Particularly lethal for workers was attempting to organize workers in American mines, mills, and factories.
+It didn’t help that the general public was unsympathetic to workers plight, universally convinced by “The Gospel of Wealth,” a secular-sacred creed that maintained the rich were chosen by God, therefore entitled to lord over the working class.
+In general laborers, especially the foreign-born were viewed as a cheap commodity, a disposable cog in the wheel of production and profits.

-Andrew Carnegie particularly detested the working class, and even more the activists who threatened his control.
-For example, as a remedy to thwart organizers, he placed workers of different nationalities next to one another in his steel mills.
-Language barriers effectively frustrated organizers.
-Then there were corporate spies, and hired guns.
-When those measures failed, Carnegie locked out strikers, filling jobs with scab labor.
+Andrew Carnegie, in particular detested the working class, and even more the activists who threatened his control over Carnegie Steel.
+For example, as a remedy to thwart unionizers, managers deliberately placed workers of different nationalities next to one another on the production line.
+Language barriers effectively frustrated organizers trying to increase membership.
+Then there were corporate spies, and hired guns such as the Pinkerton Detectives out of Chicago, or Federal troops sent by Washington to quell strikes.
+If those measures failed to break the union, Carnegie opted to lock out strikers, filling jobs with scab labor.

-The Injunction proved a particularly nasty legal measure owners used.
-A state governor would claim interference of interstate commerce; meaning the Feds could move in to ensure the free transfer of mail and freight.
-Once sanctioned, federal troops were deployed, guns blazing into crowds of strikers, not much different than recent Civil War battles.
+The use of an injunction proved a particularly nasty device owners used.
+A state governor would claim interference of interstate commerce; meaning troops could move in to ensure the free transfer of mail and freight.
+Once the injunction was issued soldiers were deployed, guns blazing into crowds of strikers, not unlike battles from the recent Civil War.

-Union leaders knew they had to avoid an injunction or the game was up.
-Seeking to avoid the possibility of military intervention, strikers took extra care that the trains continued to roll through Illinois.
-In solidarity, rail workers helped by unhooking Pullman Cars, parking them on side tracks, and reconnecting the rest of the train.
-Off they chugged leaving Mr. Pullman unamused.
+Union leaders knew they had to avoid a federal injunction for armed troopers would intervene leading to violence.
+Seeking to avoid a military showdown strikers took extra care that the trains continued to roll through Illinois.
+In solidarity, rail workers helped by unhooking Pullman Cars, parking them on side tracks, then reconnecting the rest of the train cars.
+Off they chugged to adjacent states.

-Inevitably, the U.S. Attorney General at the time issued an injunction, ordering federal troops into the fray.
-Soldiers poured out of rail cars and opened fire, killing some thirty strikers, and wounding many more.
-The strike was broken, but the heavy-handed tactics used by Pullman left the general public uneasy.
+Of course the U.S. Attorney General at the time issued an injunction, ordering federal troops into the fray.
+Soldiers poured out of rail cars in Pullman, opened fire, killing some thirty strikers, and wounding many more.
+The strike was broken, but the heavy-handed tactics used by Pullman left some uneasy.

 Not that he cared.